hfxunlp/transformer/transformer/README.md

 ## `EnsembleNMT.py`

 A model encapsulates several NMT models to do ensemble decoding.
-Switch [the comment line](https://github.com/anoidgit/transformer/blob/master/transformer/EnsembleNMT.py#L9-L11) to make a choice between the standard decoder and the average decoder.
+Configure [these lines](https://github.com/anoidgit/transformer/blob/master/transformer/EnsembleNMT.py#L8-L12) to make a choice between the standard decoder and the average decoder.

 ## `EnsembleEncoder.py`